The Architecture of a Rock-Solid Real Estate Contract

 Once the seller accepts the initial offer or the buyer accepts the counter-offer, it becomes a legally binding contract, and both the buyer and the seller work to meet the terms and conditions outlined in the contract.
 If the buyer and the seller can’t agree on all the terms laid out in the offer, the contract isn’t finalized.

 So how quickly do negotiations and the offer become a signed, legally binding contract?
-Pretty quickly, says Peter Chicouris, a top-selling agent in St. Petersburg, Florida who’s sold 75% more properties in St. Petersburg than the average agent.
-If there is only one buyer submitting an offer on a property, “most of the time a transaction is agreed upon in the first 24 hours,” he says.
+Pretty quickly, says Peter Chicouris, a top-selling agent in St. Petersburg, Florida, who works with over 75% more single-family homes than the average St. Petersburg agent.
+If there is only one buyer submitting an offer on a property, “most of the time, a transaction is agreed upon in the first 24 hours,” he says.

 In a multiple-offer situation, “many times a seller will put the property on the market for 24 to 72 hours, knowing that they have an aggressively priced property.”
 After the time allowed for multiple offers to come in, the seller will make a decision based on the best price and closing date.